 What Does the P0304 Code Mean?

-Finally, for more information on how misfires happen, you can check out our explanation here.
+Finally, for more information on how misfires happen, you can check out our technical explanation here.

 What are the Possible Causes of the P0304 Code?